Prevention of Global Warming

 ENEOS Xplora carries out its business activities with attention to the reduction of greenhouse gas emissions.

 The company is taking part in a project in the state of Texas in the United States to increase output from a depleted oil field by injecting CO2 captured from the flue gas of a thermal power plant.
-Since April 2017, a total of 4.30 million tons of CO2 has been injected into the oil field through this project, greatly contributing to increasing oil output and lowering greenhouse gas emissions using CO2-EOR (enhanced oil recovery) technology.
+Since April 2017, a total of 5.00 million tonnes of CO2 has been captured and injected into the oil field for storage through this project, greatly contributing to increasing oil output and lowering greenhouse gas emissions using CO2-EOR (enhanced oil recovery) technology.

-The Group utilizes natural absorption from forests and other sources as an important means of removing CO2.
-In order to achieve carbon neutrality in our emissions by fiscal 2040, we are implementing initiatives to create and utilize forest-derived carbon credits in Japan and overseas.
+The Group utilizes biogenic removals from forests and other sources as an important means of removing CO2.
+In order to achieve a 73% reduction in operational emissions by fiscal 2040 and carbon neutrality by fiscal 2050, we are implementing initiatives to create and utilize forest-derived carbon credits in Japan and overseas.

 - *A system in which the Japanese government certifies the amount of CO2 and other greenhouse gas emissions reduced through the introduction of energy-saving equipment and the use of renewable energy, as well as the amount of CO2 and other greenhouse gases absorbed through appropriate forest management, as “credits”